-For your puppy or kitten's first appointment, bring any paperwork you obtained from the breeder or shelter, and a fresh fecal sample.
-Also be sure to have questions ready so we can address them promptly and provide you with appropriate information.
+For your puppy or kitten’s first appointment, bring any paperwork you obtained from the breeder or shelter, and a fresh fecal sample.
+Also, be sure to have questions ready so we can address them promptly and provide you with appropriate information.

-Puppy & Kitten Kits
+Puppy and Kitten Kits

 Every puppy and kitten owner will receive a take-home puppy or kitten kit.
 These kits include information on a number of topics:

-Additional Puppy & Kitten Care Information
+Addition Puppy and Kitten Care Information

 We will cover all the ins and outs of raising a healthy puppy or kitten when you come in to see us, but please feel free to ask any questions you may have so that we can better serve you and your pet!

-Senior Dog and Cat Care
+Senior Cat and Dog Care

 Dogs are considered seniors by age seven, whereas cats become seniors between eight and 10 years old.
 All pets age differently, but they can all experience similar problems due to the effects of aging.
-This can include diabetes, arthritis, incontinence, heart failure, kidney failure and thyroid issues.
-Consistent health checkups and discussions with your veterinarian can minimize these effects, but it's important to anticipate them nonetheless.
+This can include diabetes, arthritis, incontinence, heart failure, kidney failure, and thyroid issues.
+Consistent health checkups and discussions with your veterinarian can minimize these effects, but it’s important to anticipate them nonetheless.

 Since our pets age so quickly, annual exams and blood work are necessary to screen for disease.
 Furthermore, senior pets are prone to illness and should visit their veterinarian semiannually.
 Annual blood work and X-rays are also essential for detecting and treating problems quickly.

-Dog & Cat Behavior Training
+Dog and Cat Behavior Training

 Whether your dog or cat has been unruly since day one or seems to have changed personalities overnight, we can help you resolve their issues.
 It’s important to keep in mind that your pet isn’t behaving badly to drive you nuts.
 There is always a cause, be it health-related or due to a stressful home environment.

 Examining your pet is imperative, as it can point us to possible underlying health issues.
-Discussing your pet's daily habits and behaviors at home can also shed light on the problem.
-With time, patience and the appropriate plan, we can help owners with a variety of pet behavioral issues:
+Discussing your pet’s daily habits and behaviors at home can also shed light on the problem.
+With time, patience, and the appropriate plan, we can help owners with a variety of pet behavioral issues: